RichardS0268/qna-pytorch/README.md

 # QnA Pytorch Reimplementation

-This Repo is the reimplementation of QnA which is originally implemented by JAX.
+This Repo is the pytorch reimplementation of QnA, which is originally implemented by JAX.

 ![QnA-Overview](qna_github.png)